IgniteUI/igniteui-angular/src/tabbar/README.md

 - `relatedPanel` - Get the panel, associated with the tab

 ## Methods
-- `select` - select the tab and the associated panel
+- `select` - Select the tab and the associated panel
-- `deselect` - deselect the tab and the associated panel

 ----------
 ## Usage